Set Up Gainsight CS MCP Server Integration

 Configure OAuth with PKCE in Gainsight

-To enable PKCE in Gainsight CS:
+To configure OAuth with PKCE in Gainsight CS:

 - Navigate to Administration > User Management and click the Authentication tab.